2022 Australian Grand Prix: Championship standings before the race

 Charles Leclerc was the Drivers' Championship leader after the previous weekend's second round, with twelve points separating him from his teammate Carlos Sainz Jr. and 20 points from Max Verstappen.
 In the Constructors' Championship, Ferrari led Mercedes by 40 points and Red Bull by a further one.

 Entrants

 The drivers and teams were the same as the season entry list with no additional stand-in drivers for the race.
 Aston Martin's Sebastian Vettel, who was replaced by Nico Hülkenberg in the first two races due to coronavirus, made his season debut.
+Hülkenberg would not return to drive until the 2023 Bahrain Grand Prix.

 Tyre choices

 Tyre supplier Pirelli brought the C2, C3, and C5 tyre compounds (designated hard, medium, and soft, respectively) for teams to use at the event.
 It was the first event since the 2018 Russian Grand Prix that non-consecutive tyres were used.

 Penalties

-Williams' Alexander Albon carried a three-place grid penalty following a collision with Aston Martin's Lance Stroll at the previous round, the Saudi Arabian Grand Prix.
+Williams's Alexander Albon carried a three-place grid penalty following a collision with Aston Martin's Lance Stroll at the previous round, the Saudi Arabian Grand Prix.
 However, he was disqualified from qualifying.